Student

 Most interns have various responsibilities competing for their time.
 Many companies understand this and offer their interns flexible schedules that fit their busy lives.

-• The Academic Internship Program allows you to earn academic credit for your internship experience at the associates (EXPRL 191/2/3) and bachelor’s (EXPRL 490/1) level.
+• The Academic Internship Program allows you to earn academic credit for your internship experience at the associate (EXPRL 191/2/3) and bachelor’s (EXPRL 490/1) level.

-• The internship class (EXPRL 191/2/3) at the associates level is a variable credit class which offers 1-5 academic credits depending on the total number of hours worked:
+• The internship class (EXPRL 191/2/3) at the associates level is a variable credit class that offers 1-5 academic credits depending on the total number of hours worked:

 credit = 50 hour